Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Analytic structure of the QCD free energy for small quark mass

 \section{Analytic structure of the QCD free energy for small quark mass}

-For massless up and down quarks the chiral symmetry restoration in QCD is expected to happen via a `true' second order chiral phase transition even at \(\mb=0\) (for a review, see Ref.~\cite{Fukushima:2010bq}).
+{ Lattice QCD provides a compelling evidence that for massless u/d-quarks the chiral symmetry restoration in QCD takes place via a `true' second order chiral phase transition} at \(\mb=0\) (for a review, see Ref.~\cite{Fukushima:2010bq})~\footnote{One cannot completely rule out that QCD demonstrates a weak fluctuation-induced first-order phase transition in the chiral limit for two massless quarks.
+Current lattice QCD calculations with staggered quarks strongly suggest that the transition is of the second order.
+We caution the reader that the staggered fermion lattice calculations are known to break down in the chiral limit at finite lattice spacings.
+The conclusion on the second order chiral phase transition is also consistent with Refs.~\cite{Burger:2011zc,Umeda:2016qdo,Cuteri:2018wci, Endrodi:2018xto}. }.
 Recent progresses in lattice QCD calculations have shown that for \(\mb=0\) the chiral phase transition of 2+1-flavor QCD, with massless up and down quarks and a physical strange quark, takes place at the chiral transition temperature \(\tc=132^{+3}_{-6}\)~MeV~\cite{Ding:2019prx}.
 The universality class of the chiral phase transition of 2+1-flavor QCD was found to be consistent with that of the three-dimensional \(O(4)\) spin model~\cite{Ding:2019prx, Ding:2018auz, Ejiri:2009ac, Kaczmarek:2011zz}.